-The Company recorded a \$769,682 impairment of resource properties in Q3 2020 upon the relinquishment of its Sarfartoq property EL, which it reacquired subsequently.
+The Company recorded a \$769,682 impairment of resource properties in Q4 2020 upon the relinquishment of its Sarfartoq property EL, which it reacquired subsequently.
 There was no impairment of resource properties in the current period.

-Interest and financing costs of \$3,115 were recorded in Q3 2021 compared to \$967,566 in Q3 2020.
-The current period's amount is not material and primarily includes only recognition of interest expense from its right of use assets as the Company has deconsolidated Hudson Greenland after the disposition of its controlling interest at the end of the second quarter.
+Interest and financing costs of \$440,954 were recorded in Q4 2021 compared to \$800,057 in Q4 2020.
+Although the current period's amount primarily includes only recognition of interest expense from its right of use assets, it included a cumulative adjustment made for interest and financing costs incurred prior to the deconsolidation of Hudson Greenland from the disposition of its controlling interest at the end of the second quarter.
 The prior year's amount reflects on the statement of loss and comprehensive loss the accrued interest and cash transaction costs associated with the short-term loan facility entered into in December 2019.
 Interest costs incurred on the long-term loans were capitalized into development assets until commercial production is reached.

-Total office expenses totalled \$17,707 for Q3 2021, compared with 26,247 in Q3 2020.
+Total office expenses totalled \$14,832 for Q4 2021, compared with 25,167 in Q4 2020 as the Company continues to cut costs.